smcclab/smc-course/_assessments/04-lens-performance.md

 - You may not use any equipment that requires AC power (that is, USB-powered or battery powered equipment only).
 - You may not use any equipment that requires more than one person to carry.
-- **You may not use any equipment that creates sound** which is used in your performance (i.e., external synthesisers, DJ decks, samplers are not allowed).
+- **You may not use any equipment that creates sound** which is used in your performance (i.e., external synthesisers, DJ decks, samplers, electric guitars or other instruments are not allowed).
 - Any external equipment you use must be clearly documented and listed **as a reference** in your performance materials.

 ### External Software